klabranche/pytoh/README.md

 1. In the terminal press `CTRL+C` to stop the web application.
 1. Close the tab that was running Visual Studio Code in the browser.

+Now stop the Codespace:

+1. Go back to your repository in GitHub; Select the `<> Code` menu; then `Codespaces` tab; then `Manage all`.
+1. Select  `...` to the right of the Codespace; Select `Stop Codespace`.

+We stopped the Codespace for two reasons:

+1. To ensure we are only charged for what we use.
+At this time, individual accounts aren't charged but it's still good practice to stop the Codespace when you are done.
+By default, it will automatically turn off after 30 minutes of inactivity.
+1. To ensure the port we opened for Flask is ready for our next example.

 >:thumbsup: No installs, no setup and configuration.
 It just ran.
 That's what Codespaces with Visual Studio Code in the browser does for you.

 ### With Visual Studio Code On Your Machine